luracoin/luracoin-python/README.md

 #### Why python?
 It's easy and fun.
 We don't need performance yet, we need more contributors.
 I will also create a Go implementation.

+#### Why are you using msgpack?
+It's worst than simple byte serialization, like 1.5x worst, but this is an educational project, I don't expect many transactions.

 #### Diferences with Bitcoin
 - 2 more bytes on the header (Nonce).
 - The Coinbase can be spend after 7 blocks.
 - Only P2PKH.
 - Block time every 15 min instead of 10 min.
 (WIP)
-- The blocksize instead of 1MB, will start at 8MB with an increase of 4% every 8640 blocks (3 months)
+- The blocksize instead of 1MB, will start at 100Kb with an increase of 20% every 8640 blocks (3 months)
 - Supply of 21 billion coins instead of 21 million.
 - No merkle tree